smitpi/CTXCloudApi/docs/CTXCloudApi.md

 Module Name: CTXCloudApi
 Module Guid: 8eb35bf0-e1d3-4b42-9285-d8010a1c13a7
 Download Help Link:
-help Version: 0.1.21
+help Version: 0.1.22
 Locale: en-US
 ---

 # CTXCloudApi Module
 ## Description
 Wrapper for Citrix Cloud CVAD API.
 You dont require the installed SDK anymore and manage your clients cloud infrastructure from anywhere.
-Start with Connect-CTXAPI to connect, then run other reports
+    Start with Connect-CTXAPI to connect, then run other reports.
+    Or run Get-Help CTXCloudApi for other instructions

 ## CTXCloudApi Cmdlets
 ### [Connect-CTXAPI](Connect-CTXAPI.md)